Health Information Technology FAQ

 MVCC’s Health Information Technology program begins each fall semester and continues for four semesters.
 You also may begin the program during the spring semester, especially if planning to attend part time.

 If you are a matriculated student who has health information management work experience, you also are eligible to challenge health information technology core courses, depending on your background.
+This is subject to approval and successful completion of a challenge examination issued by the program coordinator.

 We cannot guarantee job placement for graduates; however, MVCC’s Career Development Center provides excellent resources for those conducting job searches.

 Another reason to take the RHIT exam is because you do not know what your future will be.
 Although your first position might not require the RHIT credential, your second position and beyond may require the credential.
-Because the exam is textbook-based, you should try to take the exam during your last semester of study or just after graduating.
+Statistically the longer one waits to take such an important credential examination your results can be affected.